 Source: Pumpkin Coconut Soup With Walnut Gremolata

-Pumpkin Coconut Soup With Walnut Gremolata – delicious, heart-warming pumpkin soup, with crunchy, garlicky topping of toasted walnuts and coconut – it’s fall comfort food in its best.
-It’s a simple and quick soup, with warm spices and mildly sweet taste.
+Pumpkin Coconut Soup With Walnut Gremolata – delicious, heart-warming pumpkin soup, with a crunchy, garlicky topping of toasted walnuts and coconut – it’s fall comfort food at its best.
+It’s a simple and quick soup, with warm spices and a mildly sweet taste.
 The presentation of this pumpkin soup by Viktoria Radichkova will wow everyone at your Thanksgiving table but the flavors will knock their socks off.

 Source: Kabocha Squash and Red Lentil Soup